MrPrakash-2001/practice-postgresql/README.md

 - Used `EXISTS` and `NOT EXISTS` to filter users with/without posts.
 - Compared `word_count` to global average using subqueries.
 - Combined `UNNEST` with subqueries to analyze tags from specific users.

+### ✅ Day 7 – Transactions & ACID

+- Practiced `BEGIN`, `COMMIT`, `ROLLBACK` for transaction management.
+- Demonstrated rollback on error and partial rollback with `SAVEPOINT`.
+- Ensured atomicity and consistency of inserts using transaction blocks.

 ---